djanowski/nginx-upstream-idempotent/README.md

 ## Description

-The Nginx idempotent module will avoid retying with POST requests.
+The Nginx idempotent module will avoid retrying with POST requests.

 ## Installation